chfi/waragraph/readme.md

 ```

 Run by providing a GFA file, and, optionally, a TSV layout file from [`odgi layout`](https://odgi.readthedocs.io/en/stable/rst/commands/odgi_layout.html).
+A layout file can also be provided after the program has started, from the settings window.

 ```sh
 ./target/release/waragraph graph.gfa layout.tsv
 ```

+### Global

+Press `Escape` to open the settings window.
+If not provided on startup, a TSV layout file
+can be loaded under "Graph & Layout" in the "General" tab.

 ### 1D